Spin(7) metrics from K\"ahler Geometry: Further reduction I

 corresponds to the Hamiltonian function $-Hs^{-1/3}$ and the four-manifold $M^4$ can be identified with the ``multi-moment $Spin(7)$ reduction''.
 Our perspective has however the advantage of inheriting a richer structure owing to the K\"ahler condition which we shall exploit in the next sections.

-Note that one can generally solve equations (\ref{first}) and (\ref{second}) for many different choices of the function $s$ and thus construct many closed $G_2$-structures.
+Note that one can generally solve equations (\ref{first}) and (\ref{second}) for different choices of the function $s$ and thus construct many closed $G_2$-structures admitting K\"ahler reduction, cf. \cite{GavinBall2020, UdhavFowdar3} for such examples.
 However, it is condition (\ref{integralcondition}) that determines when we can lift such a $G_2$-structure to a torsion free $Spin(7)$-structure.
 This is precisely what we investigate next i.e. we shall solve equation (\ref{integralcondition}) and thus determine for which function $s(H)$ we get a torsion free $Spin(7)$ structure.